maxastana/Microsoft-Terminal/doc/specs/drafts/576-ProfilesJumplistSpec.md

 1. Get an instance of the `ICustomDestinationList` COM object
 2. Call `ICustomDestinationList.BeginList`
 3. Create an `IObjectCollection` COM object
-4. Create `IShellLink` COM objects for each profile and add them to the `IObjectCollection`
+4. Create `IShellLinkW` COM objects for each profile and add them to the `IObjectCollection`
 5. Add the `IObjectCollection` to the `ICustomDestinationList`
 6. Call `ICustomDestination.CommitList`